hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 development environment.
 When running in the production environment HotRod will pick up the connection details from the `datasource` Spring bean, typically configured in the `application.properties` file of the application.

-**Note**: Most likely, this file won't be committed to the source code repository.
-Different developers may use their own local databases, so each one may use slightly different values in this file, that are not to be shared with other developers.
+**Note**: Also, in some project the developers do not commit the `hotrod.properties` in the repository, specially when each one of them uses a local, independent sandbox database that has a different URL or credentials.
+If they all use the same sandbox database, then this file can have the same values, and may be safely commited to the source code repository.

 #### Generate the Persistence Code